TomSuworof/educa/README.md

-# educa
+# eduuca

-Educa is an open-source platform for learning new skills.
+Eduuca is an open-source platform for learning new skills.

 ```Build by Dreamteam with love <3```